Toyota Corolla Common Problems and Solutions

 Problem:

-If you are hearing a clicking noise when turning the steering wheel, it sounds like a problem with the steering rack.
+If you hear a clicking noise when turning the steering wheel, it might be a problem with the steering rack.
 Does the issue in the video below sound anything like your problem?

 Solution:

-You will need to replace the steering rack to sort the issue.
+You will need to replace the steering rack to resolve the issue.

 Difficulty level